Riley Greene Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.04 team ERA that ranks 13th among all MLB pitching staffs.
+- The Yankees' 4.02 team ERA ranks 13th among all league pitching staffs.

-- Yankees pitchers combine to allow 164 total home runs at a clip of 1.3 per game (to rank 20th in baseball).
+- The Yankees rank 20th in baseball in home runs surrendered (164 total, 1.2 per game).

-- His last time out came on Thursday against the Washington Nationals, when the righty tossed 2 2/3 innings, surrendering no earned runs while allowing only one hit.
+- In his last time out on Friday against the Tampa Bay Rays, the right-hander tossed 7 2/3 innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.